lstrzebinczyk/the_empire_blog/posts/6-implementing-a-button.md

 ## A font

-(The docs)[https://oprypin.github.io/crsfml/api/SF/Text.html] tell us, that in order to render any text, we need to begin by having a font.
-I'll fetch (titilium web)[https://fonts.google.com/specimen/Titillium+Web], put it into `./assets/fonts/titilium`, and update the constants like so:
+[The docs](https://oprypin.github.io/crsfml/api/SF/Text.html) tell us, that in order to render any text, we need to begin by having a font.
+I'll fetch [titilium web](https://fonts.google.com/specimen/Titillium+Web), put it into `./assets/fonts/titilium`, and update the constants like so:

 ```crystal
 # src/constants.cr